Precise Asymptotics for Spectral Methods in Mixed Generalized Linear Models: Two illustrative examples

 \end{corollary}

-The proof of the above corollary is in \Cref{sec:eval-overlap-lin}.
-In contrast, for mixed phase retrieval, it is easy to check (see again \Cref{sec:eval-overlap-lin}) that if the linear estimator is applied, the overlaps with both signals are always vanishing regardless of the choice of the preprocessing function.
+For mixed phase retrieval, one can readily check that the overlap of the linear estimator with each signal is always vanishing regardless of the choice of the preprocessing function.
+Next, we consider spectral estimators.